saishivak97/MERN-bookstore-project/README.md

 - **GET** `/api/user/getUserData`: Get user profile data.
 - **PUT** `/api/user/update-user-address`: Update user address.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

 ## Acknowledgments

 - Special thanks to [Render](https://render.com) for hosting the frontend and backend of this project.

----

-This README file provides a comprehensive overview of your project, including its features, technologies used, installation instructions, folder structure, API endpoints, and more.
-Adjust the content as per your specific project details and preferences.